iratefun/developer_infobase/philosophy/axioms.md

 # Development Axioms For All Projects

 **These axioms are only for specific projects that I myself build and maintain.
-These rules work for me, personally.
-These are not standard definitions, these are context dependent within my own working environment.**
+These axioms work for me, personally.
+These are not standard definitions, these are context dependent within my own working environment and lived experience.**

 1. Maximize for ease of readability, then simplicity, then brevity.